BlueDevelopersInc/wither-theme/README.md

 2. Copy all the files to the panel installation directory, usually at `/var/www/pterodactyl`.
 3. Build the panel, [here is how](https://pterodactyl.io/community/customization/panel.html)

-And then you have a fresh installation of pterodactyl, with this theme (everything you set up before will not be removed ofc)
+And then you have a fresh installation of pterodactyl, with this theme (servers, users or any data saved by pterodactyl won't get removed)